jaschon/split/README.md

 # split

-Tools to split/join pdf files
+A tool to split/join pdf files.

 ## Requirements